Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Data, Notation, and Models

 We perform a hierarchical Bayesian analysis, accounting for measurement uncertainty and selection effects \citep{2004AIPC..735..195L,2016PhRvX...6d1015A,2018arXiv180506442W,2018ApJ...863L..41F,2018arXiv180902063M,2018arXiv181111723M}.
+We model the occurrence rate of events through a Poisson process with a mean dependent on the parameter distribution of the binaries\footnote{While this assumption is embedded~\citep{2015PhRvD..91b3005F} in the selection of events used in this work, studies of event count per time do not show significant evidence for deviations from Poissonian statistics~\citep{o2catalog}.}.
 The likelihood of the observed GW data given the population hyperparameters $\theta$ that describe the general astrophysical distribution, $dN / d\xi dz$, is given by the inhomogeneous Poisson likelihood:

-where $\mu(\theta)$ is the expected number of detections as a function of the population hyper-parameters, $N_\mathrm{obs}$ is the number of detections, and $\mathcal{L}(d_{n} | \xi, z)$ is the individual-event likelihood for the $n$th detection having parameters $\xi, z$.
-In practice, we sample the likelihood $\mathcal{L}(d_{n} | \xi, z)$ using the parameter estimation pipeline LALInference~\citep{2015PhRvD..91d2003V}.
-Since LALInference gives us a set of posterior samples for each event, we first divide out the priors used in the individual-event analyses before applying Eq.~\ref{eq:hyperparameter-likelihood} \citep{2010ApJ...725.2166H,2010PhRvD..81h4029M}.
-We note that the hyperparameter likelihood given by Eq.~\ref{eq:hyperparameter-likelihood} reduces to the likelihood used in the O1 mass distribution analysis \citep[Eq.
-D10 of][]{2016PhRvX...6d1015A}, which fit only for the shape, not the rate/ normalization of the mass distribution, if one marginalizes over the rate parameter with a flat-in-log prior $p(R_0) \propto 1/R_0$~\citep{2018ApJ...863L..41F,2018arXiv180902063M}.
-For consistency with previous analyses, we adopt a flat-in-log prior on the rate parameter throughout this work.
+where $\mu(\theta)$ is the rate constant describing the mean number of events as a function of the population hyper-parameters, $N_\mathrm{obs}$ is the number of detections, and $\mathcal{L}(d_{n} | \xi, z)$ is the individual-event likelihood for the $n$th detection having parameters $\xi, z$.

-The normalization factor of the posterior density in Bayes' theorem is the evidence --- it is the probability of the data given the model.
-We are interested in the preferences of the data for one model versus another.
-This preference is encoded in the Bayes factor, or the ratio of evidences.
-The odds ratio is the Bayes factor multiplied by their ratio of the model prior probabilities.
-In all cases presented here, the prior model probabilities are assumed to be equal, and odds ratios are equivalent to Bayes factors.

 In order to calculate the expected number of detections $\mu(\theta)$, we must understand the selection effects of our detectors.
 The sensitivity of GW detectors is a strong function of the binary masses and distance, and also varies with spin.
 For any binary, we define the sensitive spacetime volume $VT(\xi)$ of a network with a given sensitivity to be